Lakeisha Patterson

 Lakeisha Dawn Patterson, OAM (born 5 January 1999) is an Australian Paralympic swimmer.
-She won medals at the 2014 Commonwealth Games and 2015 IPC Swimming World Championships.
+She has won gold medals at the Commonwealth Games and World Para Swimming Championships.
 At the 2016 Rio Paralympics, she won Australia's first gold medal of the Games in a world record time swim in the Women's 400m freestyle S8.
 At the 2020 Tokyo Paralympics, she won the gold medal in the Women's 400 m Freestyle S9.
+At the 2024 Paris Paralympics, she won the silver medal in the Women's 400 m Freestyle S9.